 Note, these figures are guidelines only and outline estimates of the initial historical ingestion of your source data.
-Senzing performs entity resolution in real time and constantly reevaluates prior analytical assertions and outcomes as data is ingested.
-Once the initial ingestion of your historical input records is complete the entity resolution processing has also completed; there are no subsequent analytical process to run.
+Senzing performs entity resolution in real-time and constantly reevaluates prior analytical assertions and outcomes as data is ingested.
+Once the initial ingestion of your historical input records is complete the entity resolution processing has also completed; there are no subsequent analytical processes to run.

 To increase the ingestion rate of large historical input records a Senzing system can initially be deployed on more substantial hardware to complete the ingestion faster.
 If ongoing production demands don't require as substantial hardware - e.g. additions, delta changes, searches - the hardware provisions can be reduced to match.
 For additional details please contact us.

 Single Node Deployments

 Requirements: 8 cores, 48GB of RAM, 100GB of direct-attached SSD or NVMe storage